Kampong Kids in Redhill

 Sunday School By The Pigsty

 The Sunday School stayed here for about two years.
 It is now fondly referred to by our Sunday School as the “pigsty”.
-Besides having pigs wandering around, the children had to contend with mud and flood whenever it rained.
+Besides having pigs wandering around, the children had to contend with mud and flooding whenever it rained.

 The Sunday School shifted back to 220-B Redhill Close on 12 May 1963 when it became possible to utilise another room beside the hall.
 The Sunday School grew slowly but steadily.
 A class was even held in the common corridor of the block of flats.